theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bw-cube/settings.md

 Creates an detailed output of the single steps in the SSIS-protocol.

 **Debug Details**<br>
+Generates more detailed log entries to enable easier error detection.

 **Measure Unit in Resultset**<br>
 Displays the units of the key figures.